• Skip to primary navigation

 Ingredients on a wood cutting board: kalamata olives bowl, 6 dried figs, handful of walnuts, several sprigs of fresh parsley.

-Ideas of What To Eat With Fig and Olive Tapenade
+Ideas of What To Eat With Fig Olive Tapenade

 Serve this fig olive tapenade recipe: